Political positions of Hillary Clinton: Iran

 During Clinton's tenure as Secretary of State, "upping sanctions on Iran was a clear priority."
 Clinton was personally involved in the U.S. State Department's successful efforts to convince other nations, including Russia and China, to rapidly ramp up international sanctions against Iran.
 Clinton also successfully secured the passage of United Nations Security Council Resolution 1929 in June 2010, which added strict new sanctions on Iran, including an arms embargo and limits on the country's financial and shipping activities.Robin Renwick, Ready for Hillary?: Portrait of a President in Waiting (Biteback Publishing, 2014), chap.
 16 ("Hillary became exasperated at attempts by Brazil and Turkey to broker an agreement that would impose no real constraints on Iran.
 In meetings with the Chinese President and Premier in Beijing, Hillary emphasized that the issue was critical for the US and managed to get their support for a UN Security Council resolution in June 2010 imposing tougher sanctions on Iran.").
 The sanctions imposed on Iran by the U.S. during Clinton's tenure are generally regarded as one of several factors that compelled Iran to go to the negotiating table over its nuclear program.

 According to experts, "Clinton's team also played a role in the sanctions that Congress passed" during Clinton's tenure, although "Congress did pass some sanctions that went further than the administration's wishes."
 One such measure, placing sanctions on the Iran's central bank, was enacted by Congress and signed into law by President Obama over the objections of State Department officials.
 The State Department ultimately implemented it, although it issued waivers from the sanctions for several countries, prompting criticism from some lawmakers and advocacy groups.

 During her 2008 election campaign, Clinton criticized Obama for being willing to negotiate with Iran without preconditions.
 As Secretary of State, Clinton helped arrange secret lower-level talks with the nation in 2012 and in 2013.
 After resigning as Secretary of State, she stated that negotiations were the most likely way for the U.S. to influence the country's nuclear development.

-On April 2, 2015, Clinton confirmed her support for an agreement to lift economic sanctions on Iran in exchange for limits on the country's nuclear program, calling it "an important step" in controlling the nation's security.
+In April 2015, Clinton confirmed her support for an agreement to lift economic sanctions on Iran in exchange for limits on the country's nuclear program, calling it "an important step" in controlling the nation's security.
 In January 2016, Clinton said, "I'm very proud of the Iran Nuclear Agreement.
 I was very pleased to be part of what the president put into action when he took office.
 I was responsible for getting those sanctions imposed which put the pressure on Iran.
 It brought them to the negotiating table which resulted in this agreement.
 But I think we still have to carefully watch them."